 What are the most common causes of hazardous substance exposure in manufacturing?

-The leading causes include inadequate PPE use, unsafe chemical handling, poor ventilation, complacency, and lack of access to emergency decontamination equipment (Source: OSHA Data, 2025; Hughes Safety Showers, 2025).
+The leading causes include inadequate PPE use, unsafe chemical handling, poor ventilation, complacency, and lack of access to emergency decontamination equipment.
+These factors are common contributors to workplace occurrences across the manufacturing sector.

 How can manufacturing organizations implement safety technology without disrupting production?

-Modern AI video platforms are designed to overlay analytics on your existing camera feeds, with plug-and-play hardware that requires no downtime.
+Video AI platforms are designed to overlay analytics on your existing camera feeds, with plug-and-play hardware that requires minimal downtime.
 They automate hazard detection, supporting your safety teams without interfering with daily operations.

 What compliance standards apply to hazardous substance safety in manufacturing?

-Key requirements include OSHA’s Hazard Communication Standard (29 CFR 1910.1200), which mandates SDS, training, and chemical labeling, as well as permissible exposure limits for specific substances.
-Regular audits and scenario-based training are also best practice (Source: OSHA, 2025).
+Key requirements include OSHA’s Hazard Communication Standard (29 CFR 1910.1200), which mandates safety data sheets (SDS), employee training, and chemical labeling.
+OSHA also sets permissible exposure limits (PELs) for specific substances, while regular audits and scenario-based training are considered industry best practices (Source: Occupational Safety and Health Administration)..

 What practical steps should manufacturers take before adopting AI camera technology?